Oxore/tetris-csfml/README.md

 ## Tetris CSFML

 This is unfinished tetris project written in pure C with CSFML-2.3-2 library.
 It is under development.
+Obvious, it depends on csfml.

-To compile and run the source code under __linux__ with gcc I use following commands:
+To compile and run the source code under __nix__ just enter following commands:
 ```
-gcc -g main.c functions.c shape_maps.c -o main -lcsfml-graphics -lcsfml-window -lcsfml-system
+./bld
 ./main
 ```
 Hit *Return* to start game.